-Where winter comes alive at Discovery Harbour
+Winter comes alive at Discovery Harbour

 Breathe in the crisp Georgian Bay air and step into a winter celebration like no other.
 The Mid‑Winter Social transforms the historic grounds of Discovery Harbour into a lively mix of glowing firepits, heritage experiences, delicious comfort food, and hands‑on adventures.
+Add to your experience with a dynamic, kid-approved performance inside the King’s Wharf Theatre!

 It’s winter the way it should be — cozy, active, joyful, and a little bit magical.